Skip to content

 Backing up

-On linux, dd is a great option that's always available.
+On linux, dd is a good option to copy raw data that's usually available.

 sudo fdisk -l